dontpanicdao/starknet-burner/docs/contributors/design/06-next.md

    sync and we do not break things with upgrade
 2. better documentation and diagnostic tools.
 In particular, the extension should control the token and the account
 3. an extensible drone.
-For now, only one plugin is supportedm we should generate plugins specifics to dapps
+For now, only one plugin is supported we should generate plugins specifics to dapps
 4. a social backed wallet that would rely on the OZ account and provide the extensibility of the burner out of the box (target v0.5.0)